Gombi007/Gamer-Island/README.md

 After purchase you can see these games in your own library.

+Searching in the store based on genre, price or name.

 On the header you can see your username, avatar, balance and your cart. (if you put item in your cart, you will see the item counter how many items you put inside)